CodeTestPractice/NewsReaderSPA/README.md

 # News Reader SPA

 News Reader is a single page application that reads news feed and display to user in a table, data feed is updated live using realtime protocol, this means the user will not reload the page, advantage of RealTime WebSocket over Ajax or RESTapi is that all users will receive the new instantly without making costly and slow API calls to backend.

 Stream of news feed is fetched in live without refreshing the page or any Ajax call, the items are added to the list on-the-fly the latest news will be added to the table in Descending order, (being the latest news to the top of the list).

+Given the limited time available for this project, I have left "Todo" tags which can be extracted and completed at later time.
+`Visual Studio` > `View menu` > `Task List`

 ### Roadmap: